ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 We also do not want to add such layouts to the Standard Library, as we think broadcast parameters have a natural representation without them.

+# Suggested poll questions

+1. Should broadcast input parameters be represented by `mdspan` with one less rank (than the batched case would normally require), or by some other method?

 # References